 CDT – April 24th, 2009

-By the morning of the 24th, everyone was exhausted and completely over the lack of a clear trail.
-Walking through the old wash, very faint tread, and unmaintained forest service roads – or desert service roads, was a far cry from the AT and PCT.
-Eyes dulled as thoughts wandered to air conditioning, restaurant food, and soft beds.
+By the morning of the 24th, everyone was exhausted and completely overwhelmed by the lack of a clear trail.
+Walking through eroded ravines with faint tread and unmaintained forest or desert service roads was a far cry from the Appalachian Trail and PCT.

 The next water source was 20 miles, and my pack was heavy.
 I needed water for the desert hike and dinner that night.
 The walk was cross country, and I kept my eyes fixed on the ground, weaving in and out of prickly brush and cactus that slashed at my bare legs.
 I gritted my teeth and pushed on through.
-If I had known I would be bushwhacking the first couple of weeks until reaching higher elevations, I would not have worn shorts.
+I would not have worn shorts if I had known I would be bushwhacking the first few weeks until reaching higher elevations.

 We reached Granite Pass Road late due to many shade stops.
 Everybody elected to camp near the road and immediately started setting up their shelters before collapsing into them for the night.
-I don’t think anyone but Mr. K and I cooked that night.
+I don’t think anyone, but Mr. K and I cooked that night.
 I set up my tarp, cooked, and then settled in to break blisters and slather my feet in Neosporin.
 I had no idea that Neosporin could hurt that much!
-I finally drifted to sleep, listening to brisk winds swirl and whip around my tiny little silnylon home.
+I finally drifted to sleep, listening to the dry winds whip around my tiny little silnylon home.

 During the evening, we were awakened by glaring spotlights.
-I had camped back from the others and ignored the bright lights that blew up the darkness around our shelters.
-I figured they would reach the others first, be sufficiently distracted, whoever “they” were, and never make it back to my little tarp, tucked behind a big cluster of dried brush.
-I was tired, heard no screams or yells, and slept drug me back down into darkness before I could give the situation a lot more thought.
+I had camped away from the others and ignored the bright lights that blew up the darkness around our shelters.
+I figured they would reach the others first, be sufficiently distracted, whoever “they” were, and never find my little tarp tucked behind a big cluster of dried brush.
+I was tired, heard no screams or yells, and sleep dragged me back down into darkness before I could give the situation a lot more thought.